Nexfinity/CakeyBot-Wiki/placeholders.md

 `{date}` - Current date\
 `{datetime}` - Current date with the 24 hour time\
 `{datetime12}` - Current date with the 12 hour time

-> Currently, all times & dates are for the United States Eastern timezone.
-In the future, you will be able to select your timezone per-server.
-{.is-warning}

 ## Mentions